 “Then something goes wrong.
 In fact everything goes wrong.
 Herakles suddenly turns on his own family and savagely slaughters them; and the only explanation given is that Lyssa, insanity personified, has descended on the house and loosened Herakles from his wits, driven him clear out of his mind.”

 Critics of the play say, at this point, “it snaps in two with the appearance of Madness (Lyssa).
 From that moment, we are arguably left with two unrelated dramas: one a triumphant homecoming, and the other a domestic disaster.”
-Meagher says, on the contrary, the two parts do work together and Euripides is in fact up to something quite serious — maybe something considered by some a bit subversive.
+Meagher says, on the contrary, the two parts work incredibly together, and Euripides is in fact up to something quite serious — maybe something considered a bit subversive.

 At Herakles’ homecoming, Euripides has a chorus of old veterans sing Herakles’ praises: “Your life-exhausting labors, ridding the world of our most feral fears and demons, have given to the rest of us a less troubled life.”
 This, of course, is the core idea behind our current warrior ethos.